-Understanding what happens in each cycle
+What happens in each cycle

 When the Cycle Control Knob is set to a number and pulled out, the washer fills (to the selected load size) before agitation and timing start.
-The washer begins agitating immediately after filling; agitation occurs with the washer lid up or down.
+The washer begins agitating immediately after filling; agitation can occur with the washer lid up or down.